mirjak/draft-kuehlewind-quic-substrate/draft-kuehlewind-quic-substrate.md

 control if the inner tunnel traffic is known to be congestion controlled.

-Communication between the client and proxy is more likely to be realized as a separate protocol on top of QUIC or HTTP.
-However, a QUIC extensibility mechanism could be used to indicate to the receiver that QUIC is used as a substrate and potentially additional information about which protocol is used for communication between these entities.
+Communication between the client and proxy is more likely to be realized as a separate protocol on top of QUIC or HTTP as e.g. proposed by MASQUE.
+However, a QUIC extensibility
+mechanism could be used to indicate to the receiver that QUIC is used as a substrate and potentially additional information about which protocol is used for communication between these entities.
 A similar mechanism could be realized in HTTP